Travis Scott

 Scott's third studio album, Astroworld (2018), was released to widespread critical acclaim and became his second consecutive number-one album on the Billboard 200.
 It yielded his first Billboard Hot 100 number-one single, "Sicko Mode" (featuring Drake).
 In late 2019, Scott's vanity label imprint, Cactus Jack Records, released the compilation album JackBoys, which also topped the Billboard 200.
 With his 2019 single "Highest in the Room" and his 2020 singles "The Scotts" (with Kid Cudi) and "Franchise" (featuring Young Thug and M.I.A.), Scott became the first artist on the Billboard Hot 100 to have three songs debut at number one in less than a year.
-Following a series of controversies and five years after the release of his previous solo album, Scott released Utopia (2023), which became his fourth consecutive number-one album on the Billboard 200 and spawned the Billboard Hot 100 top-ten singles "Meltdown" (featuring Drake), "Fein" (featuring Playboi Carti), and "K-pop" (with Bad Bunny and The Weeknd).
+Following a series of controversies and five years after the release of Astroworld, Scott released Utopia (2023), his fourth studio album, which became his fourth consecutive number-one album on the Billboard 200 with 496,000 equivalent album units in its opening week.
+The album spawned the Billboard Hot 100 top-ten singles "Meltdown" (featuring Drake), "Fein" (featuring Playboi Carti), and "K-pop" (with Bad Bunny and The Weeknd).
+“Fein” later peaked at number five on the Billboard Hot 100.^{[296]} To accompany Utopia, Scott also co-directed and released the short film Circus Maximus, which combined music and experimental cinema.
 In 2025, he released the single "4x4", which peaked atop the Billboard Hot 100.
 His second collaboration with JackBoys, JackBoys 2, charted atop the Billboard 200, making it Scott's sixth consecutive number-one album overall on the chart.

-Along with his highly publicized relationship with American media personality Kylie Jenner, Scott has collaborated with organizations including Nike, Dior, and McDonald's.
-His Cactus Jack record label, founded in 2017, has signed artists including Don Toliver and Sheck Wes.
+Along with his highly publicized relationship with American media personality Kylie Jenner, Scott has collaborated with organizations including Nike, Dior, Audemars Piguet, and McDonald's.
+His Cactus Jack record label, founded in 2017, has signed artists including Don Toliver, SoFaygo, and Sheck Wes, and has expanded into organizing events such as CactusCon, a multi-day festival blending music, fashion, and art.
 Scott has gained notoriety for controversies and legal issues regarding concert safety.
 In November 2021, a mass-casualty crowd crush occurred during Scott's hometown performance at his annual Astroworld Festival, causing ten deaths and hundreds of injuries.